 We are also addressing the health of children.
 Unhealthy children do not learn.
 We provide health and nutrition training for moms.
 We also provide expectant mothers with safe motherhood birthing kits.
 Since most moms give birth at home the kit gives each mom everything she needs for the delivery.

-The past seven years have been the hardest and most rewarding of my life.
+The past nine years have been the hardest and most rewarding of my life.
 We have changed the lives of more than 300 children and 650 moms.
 This journey is just beginning and I hope you will join us to change lives forever empowering the future leaders of Africa.